jaicab/jaicab.github.io/colophon.md

 Some assets are preprocessed with [Grunt](http://gruntjs.com) tasks to optimise and compress assets in ways not possible using CloudFlare nor Jekyll.

+There's an offline version working on those browsers that support [Service Workers](https://github.com/slightlyoff/ServiceWorker/blob/master/explainer.md).
+The more pages you visit, the more that will be cached.
+You can see what's being cached under Service Workers in Chrome Developer Tools.

 Other notable tools, scripts and services used worth mentioning are:

 - [fontfaceobserver](https://github.com/bramstein/fontfaceobserver) by Bram Stein